Why We Gather: Part I

 Here’s what I wrote…

 When was the first church gathering?
-Was it at Pentecost?
+Was it at Pentecost as chronicled in the first chapters of Acts?
 Or maybe as Jesus gathered with His disciples?
-Or could it have been in the assembly of Israel?
+Or could it have been in the various assemblies of the Jews in the Old Testament?

 I would suggest that long before anything was created, the Trinity participated in what could be called the first church gathering.